quil-lang/quilc/src/tools/README.md

 ## Hasse Schedule

-The *Hasse schedule* tool helps you to visualize the *logical-scheduler* data structure, which is used by the addresser to organize and manage resource dependencies between instructions on 'logical' qubits.
+The *Hasse schedule* tool helps you to visualize the *logical-schedule* data structure, which is used by the addresser to organize and manage resource dependencies between instructions on 'logical' qubits.

 Quil instructions rely on some mixture of classical (memory regions) and quantum (qubits) resources.
 In the general case, it is these resource dependencies, rather than the strict linearization of straight line quil, which dictate the sequencing of physical instructions.
 For example, in the program
 ```